rrwick/Deepbinner/README.md

 Deepbinner is a tool for demultiplexing barcoded [Oxford Nanopore](https://nanoporetech.com/) sequencing reads.
 It does this with a deep [convolutional neural network](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) classifier, using many of the [architectural advances](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba) that have proven successful in image classification.
 Unlike other demultiplexers (e.g. Albacore and [Porechop](https://github.com/rrwick/Porechop)), Deepbinner identifies barcodes from the raw signal (a.k.a. squiggle) which gives it greater sensitivity and fewer unclassified reads.

-Reasons to use Deepbinner:
+* __Reasons to use Deepbinner__:
-* You want to minimise the number of unclassified reads.
+    * To minimise the number of unclassified reads (use Deepbinner by itself).
+    * To minimise the number of misclassified reads (use Deepbinner in conjunction with Albacore demultiplexing).
-* You plan on running signal-level downstream analyses (like [Nanopolish](https://github.com/jts/nanopolish)).
+    * You plan on running signal-level downstream analyses, like [Nanopolish](https://github.com/jts/nanopolish).
 Deepbinner can [demultiplex the fast5 files](#using-deepbinner-before-basecalling) which makes this easier.

-Reasons to not use Deepbinner:
+* __Reasons to _not_ use Deepbinner__:
    * You only have basecalled reads not the raw fast5 files (which Deepbinner requires).
    * You have a small/slow computer.
 Deepbinner is more computationally intensive than [Porechop](https://github.com/rrwick/Porechop).
    * You used a sequencing/barcoding kit other than [the ones Deepbinner was trained on](#available-trained-models).